 - How can you best reach your goals?

-Along with the goals you have written down, you should append the specific actions plans to each goal and tick it off as soon as you have successfully finished off the action or goal.
-Goal and plan will be useless until action is taken.
+Along with the goals you have written down, you should append the specific action plans to each goal and tick them off as soon as you have successfully finished the action or goal.
+The goal and plan will be useless until action is taken.

 10. Be Diligent